ministero-salute/it-dgc-documentation/README.md

 It should also guarantee in all the countries of the Union that no further restrictive measures to travel such as testing or quarantine are implemented.

 ## How it works
-Here the [openapi.yaml](./openapi.yaml) file, which describe all services exposed by backend.
+Here the [openapi.yaml](./openapi.yaml) file, which describes all services exposed by backend.